NoahMendelsohn

 Teaching

-Spring term of 2024 I am teaching CS 40 — Machine Structure and Assembly Language Programming.
+Fall term of 2024 I am teaching CS 117 — Internet-scale Distributed Systems.

 Contacting me

-Spring term of 2024 I teach some Tuesdays and Thursdays, and often I come by my office mid-afternoon on those days if I am on campus.
+Fall term of 2024 I teach most Tuesdays and Thursdays, and often I come by my office mid-afternoon on those days if I am on campus.
 See also formal office hours below.

 The best way to reach me is via e-mail to noah@cs.tufts.edu.
 I read that regularly, including when I am away from home or office.